tunjan/tunjan.github.io/src/mental.md

   - **Description** : practice mindfulness while doing everyday tasks.
 Such as cleaning, cooking or walking.

-  - **Examples** : 1. walking without obssesing with things in your head.
-2. when talking with others just focus on listening without judging or worrying of what you have to say.
-3. see something without planning a million other things in your head.
-4. open your senses to the meal you are cooking , recognize the work that went to the food.
+  - **Examples** : (1) Walking without obssesing with things in your head.
+(2) When talking with others just focus on listening without judging or worrying of what you have to say.
+(3) See something without planning a million other things in your head.
+(4) Open your senses to the meal you are cooking , recognize the work that went to the food.

 ### Meditate